 - Obtain, and have in possession, the written permission of the landowner when trapping on their land.
 WRITTEN PERMISSION MUST BE RENEWED ANNUALLY.

-- NEW!
-Trappers have the option to use an official DEEP form to obtain written permission for trapping on private land.
+- Trappers have the option to use an official DEEP form to obtain written permission for trapping on private land.

 Padded Metal Trap: A legal padded metal trap has all of the following features or characteristics:

 - Spring strength not exceeding 55 inch pounds with arms closed and 85 inch pounds with arms in the open position;

 - A gap between the arms of the trap in the closed position no less than 1/4 inch in width and no less than 4 inches in length;

 - Replaceable non-weather hardening, non-age hardening padding material not less than 3/32 inch thick covering the closing surfaces and securely affixed to the arms of the trap;